How to Manage Databases in App Platform

 Note

 Enabling an app as a trusted source blocks any other connections.
-You need to add other sources explicitly to the trusted sources list as described in the managed databases documentation.
+To allow additional connections, explicitly add them to the trusted sources list as described in the Managed Databases documentation.

 Add a Dev Database Using the App Spec